hlindberg/misc-puppet-docs/parser_api/parser_api.md

 In general the lexer methods are much faster than the general string operations required to find things like text between tokens, positions, and offsets, and are well worth the extra code required since many puppet manifests are quite long.

-Read more about handling of locations in [Puppet Internals - Location Processing][8]
+Read more about handling of locations in [Puppet Internals - Location Processing][8].
+You may also want to read [Puppet Internals - The Adapter Pattern][9] for a more general understand of the adapter concept.

 Scanning token by token
 ---